kkew3/cdup/README.md

 Error code

     0                       Successs
     1                       cd error (`No such file or directory').
 This error is most often triggered by `-s' option as unable to target directory upward will lead to return code 4
     2                       Cmd argument error
-      4                     Cannot find the target directory upward 128                     Backend not found
+    4                       Cannot find the target directory upward
 ```

 One difference from "`cd ..` for N times" is that `up` function addresses the `OLDPWD` better than `cd ..` multiple times.